 I scored a 760 on the SAT Writing section.
 I have taught students in this topic at C2 Education in southern California.
 For my undergraduate honors thesis written at UCLA, I received the Highest Departmental Honors notation.
 In graduate school, I have written four research grants with my thesis advisor, who is a tenured professor at Harvard.
 I am well-trained in observing grammatical conventions, selecting appropriate diction, and streamlining sentence/paragraph structure, all of which are major topics in the SAT Writing section.

-I have been a private consultant for college applications for two years, and have helped students craft applications leading to admissions to NYU, Northeastern, and their peer institutions.
+I have been a private consultant for college applications for two years, and have helped students craft applications leading to admissions to NYU, UT Austin, Northeastern, and their peer institutions.
 I advise students on how to create an outstanding academic/extracurricular profile, how to assess whether a school is a "good fit," and how to tell a coherent story with every part of the application.
-To gain insight into what the most selective universities are looking for, I have studied over 85 application files (including personal statements, recommendation letters, standardized test scores, GPA, etc.) of students admitted to Ivy League schools and have followed up with these students via personal interviews.
-I have also been serving on the Board of Freshman Advisors at Harvard College for four years and have advised over 120 students on their academics.
+To gain insight into what the most selective universities are looking for, I have studied over 85 application files (including personal statements, recommendation letters, standardized test scores, GPA, etc.) of students already admitted to Ivy League schools and have followed up with these students via personal interviews.
+I have also been serving on the Board of Freshman Advisors at Harvard College for 5 years and have advised over 120 students on their academics.
 My contact with successful applicants gives me insight into how each student translated who they are in real life into a highly competitive profile on paper, as well as which part of the university's social and academic culture they fit into.
 I understand how students can present themselves on paper to best fit the university's ideals, and I use that knowledge to maximize each applicant?s competitiveness.

 I have excelled in both undergraduate- and graduate-level genetics.
 I have used genetic tools extensively in my graduate research.
 I have also taught experimental designs to test gene function in a Harvard biology course.